kushal-likhi/mean-mvc-boilerplate/README.md

-##Readme##
+#MEAN MVC Boilerplate#

-This is a bot which will compile and manage project data for us as well as mail everyone the updates without failing.
+This is a boilerplate which uses MEAN stack with other trivial features like socket.io, childProcesses, jobs etc. The boilerplate has a scalable MVC architecture with RAD features and environment support.